tdwesten/statamic-builder/README.md

     ]);
 ```

-## How to register Collections, Taxonomies and Globals
+## How to register Collections and Taxonomies

-This addon enables you to define collections, taxonomies, and globals in PHP classes, simplifying the process of defining and managing them.
+This addon enables you to define collections and taxonomies in PHP classes, simplifying the process of defining and managing them.

 ### How to register a collection